KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 ## Rules

-- Each optimizer will have its own record history table.
+- Each optimizer will have its own sequence of records.
 - Records are not allowed to modify the architecture or data pipeline.
 In particular the batch size should stay the same as in the baseline.
 - Submissions can use any optimizer.
 They will be considered a new record for that optimizer if they attain a faster steps-to-target than the previous best for that optimizer.